 The Batteries at Fort Stevens State Park

-Below, where the canons were mounted, we found empty rooms.
+Below, where the cannons were mounted, we found empty rooms.
 Tracks on the ceiling led us to believe that this is where ammunition was stored.
 We’d seen similar things in other abandoned forts, such as Fort Wetherill in Rhode Island.
 We speculated that the tracks made it possible to move munitions between the underground storage sheds and the guns mounted on the top.

 In line with this structure, were similar buildings.
 These had roof-like attachments and a building on top.
 This area, called the West Battery, was blocked off and in a little bit of disrepair.